mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 In 592, Zhiyi came back to his native town [Keishu] and built Gyokusenji Temple, where he taught his philosophical and practical aspect of the teaching according to *Hokke Genki*, “The Profound Meaning of the Lotus Sutra”, Saddharma-Pundarika Sutra, which emphasizes the philosophical aspect of the Buddhist teaching.
 So he taught the philosophical teaching in terms of the *Hokke Genki*, “The Profound Meaning of the Lotus Sutra,” in 593, and also *Maka-shikan*, *Maha Shamatha and Vipassana* (“Great Concentration and Insight”), which emphasizes the practical aspect of Buddha’s teaching, in 594.
 And in 595, he went to [Yoshu] by invitation of the king, and taught the *Yuima-kyo*, *Vimalakirti Sutra*, and made the book of *Vimalakirti-Genki*, “The Profound Meaning of Vimalakirti Sutra”.

 He went back to the Mount Tendai and passed away.
-In the history, I think he listened to his disciples chant of *Saddharma-Pundarika Sutra* and *The Sutra of Innumerable Life-long of Tathagata* and was mindful of welcoming Amitabha and Avalokiteshvara at the end of his life.
+In the history, I think he listened to his disciples chant of *Saddharma-Pundarika Sutra* and *The Sutra of Innumerable Life-long of Tathāgata* and was mindful of welcoming Amitabha and Avalokiteshvara at the end of his life.
 He was 60 years old.

 After Zhiyi's death, what happened?
 He died in 597.
 So in 601, Emperor Yo built Kokuseki Temple at Mount Tendai, regarded as the headquarters of Tendai school order.